Created on

 Enter a Name for the LDAP server.

-In Server Name/IP enter the server’s FQDN or IP address.
+In Server Name/IP, enter the server’s FQDN or IP address.

 If necessary, change the Server Port number.
 The default is port 389.

-Make sure to get the info on which attributes the end users are using against the LDAP server as the values of the attributes can look different, for example, 'usert' vs. 'TestUser'.
+Make sure to get the info on which attributes the end users are using against the LDAP server, as the values of the attributes can look different, for example, 'usert' vs. 'TestUser'.

-edit LDAP
+edit TestUser

 end